 So what is so great about Lattice-based cryptography anyway?
 Well, out of the various candidate families of hard problems, lattice-based crypto presents several important and very attractive features.

-First, it is fair to say that these are the most well understood and widely studied family of hard math problems.
-Lattices, have been studied by mathematicians going back at least as far as the early 1800s when they were considered by Johann Gauß, one of the greatest mathematicians of all times.
+First, it is fair to say that these are the most well understood and widely studied families of hard math problems.
+Lattices have been studied by mathematicians going back at least as far as the early 1800s when they were considered by Johann Gauß, one of the greatest mathematicians of all time.
 Of course, Guaß, and others had no concept of a quantum computer and so were hardly trying to develop a quantum algorithm to solve the lattice problems we are interested in today.
 Yet these older mathematical works still serve as sources of deep understanding and powerful insights into what we can and cannot do when it comes to working with Lattices.
-After all, although Euclid had no concept of a modern computer, his 250 year old works on number theory still form the core of some very important algorithms we use today (e.g. the aptly named Euclid’s Algorithm).
+After all, although Euclid had no concept of a modern computer, his 2,500-year-old works on number theory still form the core of some very important algorithms we use today (e.g. the aptly named Euclid’s Algorithm).

 Second, Lattice problems are proving to be incredibly versatile in terms of the types of cryptographic schemes they allow us to build.
 In fact, not only are we able to replace essentially all of our currently endangered schemes, but lattice problems even allow for entirely new classes of extremely powerful cryptographic tools for which we simply have no analogs based on factoring or any other hard mathematical problems.
 And that includes the competing families of hard problems which we believe are still unsolvable with a quantum computer.

-Third, Lattice-based cryptographic schemes make up the lion’s share of the scientific publications in the field of so called “post quantum” cryptography.
+Third, Lattice-based cryptographic schemes make up the lion’s share of scientific publications in the field of so-called “post-quantum” cryptography.
 That is the field of cryptography concerned with building schemes secure against attackers armed with powerful quantum computers.
-Indeed, if you look at the entrants to the “post quantum” international competition run by the US National Institute for Standards in Technology, which is focused on standardizing new post quantum secure cryptography, you will notice that the largest family of submissions consist of lattice-based schemes.
+Indeed, if you look at the entrants to the “post-quantum” international competition run by the US National Institute for Standards in Technology, which is focused on standardizing new post-quantum secure cryptography, you will notice that the largest family of submissions consist of lattice-based schemes.

 Finally, the property of lattice-based problems worth highlighting is somewhat technical in nature.
 For many cryptographers, it is perhaps the strongest argument in favor of using lattice problems for cryptography.